Taking Your Course Online: Online Seminar for Faculty New/Recent to Teaching Online

-Facilitators: Andy-Guoqiang Cui, Associate Director for eLearning Pedagogy, VITAL and Stefan Perun, Assistant Professor in Public Administration
+Facilitator: Andy-Guoqiang Cui, Associate Director for eLearning Pedagogy, VITAL.

 The seminar has been designed to provide a model for online course development and presentation.
 Upon successful completion of the seminar, faculty will receive a Certificate of Completion.
-Note: The seminar will focus on non-vendor supported courses only.
+Note: The seminar focuses on non-vendor supported courses only.